Bhupesh-zode/Bhupesh-zode/README.md

 # 💫 About Me:
 Hey there!
-I’m Bhupesh, a soon-to-be Computer Science graduate with a passion for building intelligent systems.
+I’m Bhupesh, a soon-to-be Computer Science graduate with a passion for building intelligent systems.<br>
-🤖 I’m exploring the world of Generative AI — from language models and prompt engineering to creative AI tools and workflows.
+🤖 I’m exploring the world of Generative AI — from language models and prompt engineering to creative AI tools and workflows.<br>
-💡 I thrive on solving DSA challenges and sharpening my algorithmic thinking.
+💡 I thrive on solving DSA challenges and sharpening my algorithmic thinking.<br>
 ✨ Always learning, always building.
 Currently open to exciting opportunities in GenAI development!<br>